Chris Glew argues that Estonia needs a different voting system – as currently, there’s a lack of a direct link between the voter and the MP.*

-For those unaware, Estonia’s method of electing its Parliamentarians is the d’Hondt method of proportional representation.
-The country is divided into 12 regions, each selecting between six and 13 people to be sent to Parliament via a convoluted and complex formula that it is best we do not dwell on.
+For those unaware, Estonia’s method of electing its parliamentarians is the d’Hondt method of proportional representation.
+The country is divided into 12 regions, each selecting between six and 13 people to be sent to the country’s parliament, Riigikogu, via a convoluted and complex formula that it is best we do not dwell on.
 Therein lies what I see to be the fundamental problem – a lack of a direct link between the voter and the representative.

 It would be the end for the current system of “cronyism” whereby candidates are selected from a list put forward by political parties.
 If there are two well qualified candidates from the same region, they can both still be elected – one locally and one regionally.
 And best of all, the 70 constituency members are directly accountable to those who live in the area they represent.
 This direct, constituency link is something that can never be valued too highly.

 I know a lot of Estonian politicians would hate my idea.
 Ask yourself why.

 The opinions in this article are those of the author. * This article was lightly amended on 20 June 2019.
 Cover: The opening session of the 14th Riigikogu.
 Photo by Erik Peinar.